 The profile of the event is due to rise in 2021 with an expansion to 24 teams.
-It will move to the summer and will be held every four years. of course, the main driver of this is to increase revenues, but fans are cautiously welcoming a more competitive club world cup.
+It will move to the summer and will be held every four years – although this is now likely to be delayed to later in 2021 or perhaps 2022 or 2023 due to potential clashes with the Euros and World Cup.
+Of course, the main driver of this is to increase revenues, but fans are cautiously welcoming a more competitive club world cup.
 On this page find all the leading betting promotions and features for the tournament along with event and schedule details.

 Latest Club World Cup Offers

 When a British team wins the Champions League the inclination from the supporters of the team and the press is to declare them to be the best team in the world.
 That is based on the idea of all of the top leagues being based in Europe, therefore ensuring that the winner of Europe’s most prestigious club competition can rightly feel as though they’re one of if not the best clubs in the world.

 Yet that is at least slightly dismissive and disrespectful of the other federations aside from UEFA that come under FIFA’s jurisdiction.
 Federations covering Africa, Caribbean and South American football would all argue that they have as much right to be in the conversation as producing the ‘best’ football in the world as Europe does, for example.

 That was essentially the thinking behind the formation of the FIFA Club World Cup, putting together the winners of the various federation tournaments throughout the season.
 The competition is the deciding factor of the club that gets to call itself the world champions each year.